About the Author

 After a life-long desire to give beer-brewing a whirl, I did just that in August 2014.
 That first beer took second place in a very small competition.
 Since then I’ve brewed at a cadence of… oh about twice a month.
 I’ve also ventured into making mead, and won “Mead Maker of the Year” in the 2017, 2018, and 2019 Greg Noonan Memorial Homebrew Competitions.
 (The 2019 winner also took 3rd place in the first round of NHC in Boston.)
 Perhaps my biggest accomplishment though was winning the first Corral Cup at the 2019 Greg Noonan Memorial Homebrew Competition and getting to brew my bière de garde on the Stone Corral system.

 To make myself a better brewer, I also got involved in the BJCP to help judge homebrew competitions.
-I passed the tasting exam in 2018 with a score of 84 and managed to earn enough points to get my Certified ranking before the close of that year.
-I’ve currently got my sights set on the BJCP National rank, as well as Certified Cicerone, and am a beer educator at Black Flannel.
+I passed the tasting exam in 2018 with a score of 84 and managed to earn enough points to get my Certified ranking before the close of that year and am working toward the National rank.

 If you don’t get enough of me here, or believe it’s easier to stay in touch through one of those so-called social networks: